percona/pxc-docs/docs/wsrep-system-index.md

 | Default Value: | 0 |

 Defines the rules of wsrep applier behavior on errors.
 You can change the settings by editing the ``my.cnf`` file under ``[mysqld]`` or at runtime.

-!!! note

-    In Percona XtraDB Cluster version 8.0.19-10, the default value has changed from ``7`` to ``0``.
-If you have been working with an earlier version of the PXC 8.0 series, you may see different behavior when upgrading to this version or later.

 The variable has the following options: